Keep the Trail Access info current...

 Eagle Peaks are located in the heart of The Governors Remote & natural Area of the Alpine National Park, a remote area above the Howqua River.
 The Eagle Peaks Circuit is an extremely challenging hike that should only be undertaken by experienced hikers.

 The circuit commences at Sheepyard Flat.
 Follow the gravel road from Sheepyard flat until you reach a walking trail that runs over to and alongside Lickhole Creek.
-Follow this trail until you reach the summit of Mt Darling.
+Follow this trail until you reach the summit of Mount Darling.

-From the summit, descend into Lickhole Gap and climb steeply onto the Eagle’s Peaks.
-The entire spur from Mt Darling, through Lickhole Gap and up to Eagle Peaks is quite overgrown and requires a lot of bush bashing.
+From the summit, descend into Lickhole Gap and climb steeply onto the Eagle's Peaks.
+The entire spur from Mount Darling, through Lickhole Gap and up to Eagle Peaks is quite overgrown and requires a lot of bush bashing.
 The spur is steep and rocky in places and requires that you dont have a fear of heights or exposed ledges with the terrain being near-vertical in places to the 1,445 metre summit.
 Once on Ealge Peaks follow the narrow and rocky ridge line west, picking up the Eagle Peaks Track back to Dubons Flat.
 Turn left at the road junction and follow the road back to Sheepyard Flat.